OfficeDev/teams-toolkit-samples/templates/notification-restify-js/README.md

 > To run the notification bot template in your local dev machine, you will need:
 >
 > - [Node.js](https://nodejs.org/), supported versions: 18, 20, 22
-> - [Teams Toolkit Visual Studio Code Extension](https://aka.ms/teams-toolkit) version 5.0.0 and higher or [Teams Toolkit CLI](https://aka.ms/teamsfx-toolkit-cli)
+> - [Microsoft 365 Agents Toolkit Visual Studio Code Extension](https://aka.ms/teams-toolkit) version 5.0.0 and higher or [Microsoft 365 Agents Toolkit CLI](https://aka.ms/teamsfx-toolkit-cli)
 >
 > **Note**
 >
 > Your app can be installed into a team, or a group chat, or as personal app.
 See [Installation and Uninstallation](https://aka.ms/teamsfx-notification-new#customize-installation).
-> For local debugging using Teams Toolkit CLI, you need to do some extra steps described in [Set up your Teams Toolkit CLI for local debugging](https://aka.ms/teamsfx-cli-debugging).
+> For local debugging using Microsoft 365 Agents Toolkit CLI, you need to do some extra steps described in [Set up your Microsoft 365 Agents Toolkit CLI for local debugging](https://aka.ms/teamsfx-cli-debugging).

-1. First, select the Teams Toolkit icon on the left in the VS Code toolbar.
+1. First, select the Microsoft 365 Agents Toolkit icon on the left in the VS Code toolbar.
 2. Press F5 to start debugging which launches your app in Microsoft 365 Agents playground using a web browser.
 Select `Debug in Microsoft 365 Agents playground`.
 3. The browser will pop up to open Microsoft 365 Agents playground.
 4. Send a POST request to `http://<endpoint>/api/notification` with your favorite tool (like `Postman`)